ByteMeBaby/ts-pkg-starter/how-to-use-this-template.md

 - `test:ci`: Run tests using vitest in CI mode.
 - `build:ci`: Build and bundle the project to ./dist using tsup in CI mode.
 - `release:ci`: Release a new version using changesets in CI mode.

+## Note

+I have published a demo package using this template.
+You can find it [here](https://www.npmjs.com/package/@bytemebaby/demo-ts-pkg-starter)